Revised May 2019

 What can participating families expect?

-- Dissemination of pertinent information about programs via email, web posting (www.chinmayajyoti.org), Chinmaya Pradipika (newsletter) and announcements in a timely and efficient manner.
+- Dissemination of pertinent information about programs via email, website (www.chinmayajyoti.org), social media, Chinmaya Pradipika (quarterly newsletter) and

 - Availability of essential books and related items in the bookstore.